UoM-Data-Science-Platforms/gm-sde/projects/004 - Finn/README.md

 _Input_
 ```
-Assumes that @StartDate has already been defined and there exists a temp table as follows:
+Assumes that @StartDate has already been defined
- #Patients (FK_Patient_Link_ID)
-  A distinct list of FK_Patient_Link_IDs for each patient in the cohort
 ```

 _Output_